Welcome to ICECCS 2025

 • Gerald Luettgen, University of Bamberg, Germany

-• Yixing Luo, Beijing Institute of Control Engineering, Beijing, China
+• Yixing Luo, Beijing Institute of Control Engineering, China

 • Guozhu Meng, Chinese Academy of Sciences, China